Liquid Crystal Titan Resource Hub

 Do not take printed parts off from the platform prior to the cleaning and post-curing steps.
 If removed, it may affect the dimensional accuracy of parts.

-5. Pull the lifting aid backwards away from LC Titan so that the build platform is removed from the printer.
+5. Pull the ‘Platform Handler’ backwards away from LC Titan so that the build platform is removed from the printer.

-NOTE: If possible lower the lifting aid platform height to a level which will not damage the part but lower the overall centre of gravity of the lifting aid and build platform
+6. If possible lower the ‘Platform Handler’ forks height to a level which will not damage the part but lower the overall centre of gravity of the lifting aid and build platform

-6. Push the lifting aid and the platform into the Wash XL and lock the platform in place using the specifically designed attachment.
+7. Push the ‘Platform Handler’ and the platform into the Wash XL and lock the platform in place using the specifically designed attachment.

-7. Slowly remove the lifting aid ensuring that the platform is correctly attached in place before closing the door and starting the Wash XL.
+8. Slowly remove the lifting aid ensuring that the platform is correctly attached in place before closing the door and starting the post-processing cycle.

-9. Parts can be cleaned in using Photocentric Resin Cleaner in the Wash XL.
+9. Parts need to be washed using Photocentric Resin Cleaner solvent in the Wash XL unit.

-The cleaning process is imperative for the quality of surface finish and texture after post exposure.
+13. The cleaning process is imperative for the quality of surface finish and texture after post exposure.
+For further information on safe disposal of saturated resin cleaner and guidance on cleaning the wash unit, please refer to the Wash XL User Manual.

 Curing prints

-2. Push the platform transfer forward against the front of the machine with its forks between the print arm and wash unit as shown below.
+2. Push the platform transfer forward against the front of the machine with its forks between the print arm and the bracket.

-3. Free the platform by releasing the attachment in the WASH XL.
+3. Free the platform by releasing the corner latch on the right side of the bracket.

 Handle printed parts with care as they are more fragile before post-exposure and avoid unnecessary exposure to light.

-4. Pull the lifting aid backwards away from WASH XL so that the build platform is removed from the printer.
+4. Pull the lifting aid backwards away from Wash XL so that the build platform is removed from it.

 If possible lower the platform transfer height to a level which will not damage the part but lower the overall centre of gravity of the lifting aid and build platform

-5. Push the platform transfer into the Cure XL and lock the platform in place using the specifically designed attachment.
+5. Push the platform transfer into the Cure XL and lock the platform in place using the specifically designed corner bracket.

 6. Slowly remove the platform transfer ensuring that the platform is correctly attached in place before closing the door and starting the Cure XL.